Buying real estate in Indonesia?

 Can I buy property in Indonesia without a residence permit?

-Sources and methodology: we used the immigration document requirements defined in PP 18/2021 and practical banking guidance from Tranio.
-We also incorporated insights from Detik and our own transaction experience.
+Sources and methodology: we used the immigration-document framework from PP No. 18/2021 and practical residence-permit guidance from Hukumonline.
+We also cross-checked Second Home Visa requirements with InvestinAsia's updated regulatory summary and our own advisory notes.

 Can US citizens own land in Indonesia?

-US citizens cannot own land outright in Indonesia through freehold title (Hak Milik), as this ownership type is constitutionally reserved exclusively for Indonesian citizens under the Basic Agrarian Law.
+US citizens cannot own land outright in Indonesia in the freehold sense, because Hak Milik (freehold) is reserved exclusively for Indonesian citizens under the country's foundational land law (UU No. 5/1960).

 What documents will I need to buy in Indonesia?

-A local tax identification number (NPWP) is commonly required for foreign buyers in Indonesia for tax and administrative purposes, and you can obtain one by visiting the local tax office (Kantor Pajak) with your passport and stay permit, or through an authorized representative.
+A local tax identification number (NPWP) is not always legally mandatory for the purchase itself, but in practice, Indonesian notaries and banks will almost always request it for the tax and administrative steps, and you can apply for one at the local tax office with your passport and stay permit.

 We have a whole section dedicated to all the documents you need in our Indonesia property pack.